lambrugeorge/SOC-Level-1-Journey/Eviction/Eviction.md

 **9. It looked like the primary goal of the APT was to steal intellectual property from E-corp's information repositories.
 Which information repository can be the likely target of the APT?**
 *Answer:* Sharepoint

+**10. Although the APT had collected the data, it could not connect to the C2 for data exfiltration.
+To thwart any attempts to do that, what types of proxy might the APT use?
+(Answer format: <technique 1> and <technique 2>)**
+*Answer:* external proxy and multi-hop proxy